 • PWA Project.
 Implement front-end, backend-end and testing for a PWA of your own design.
 3 days.
 5 credits.

-• Create end-to-end tests using Cypress.
+• Create automated end-to-end tests for progressive web apps.

 • End-to-end tests.
 End-to-end testing using Cypress.